Daycare provider organizing daily activities with children

 5. Keep Communication Open with Parents

-Parents appreciate regular updates about their child’s day.
+Parents appreciate regular updates about their child's day.
 Use tools or set aside time at pick-up to share highlights, concerns, or achievements.
 Clear communication builds trust and keeps parents informed.
+(See how to keep parents updated on their child's day at daycare for specific patterns that work well.)

 6. Set Realistic Limits